-- Gum disease - Muscular dystrophy
+- Gum disease

+- Muscular dystrophy

-Male infertility,
+- Male infertility,

+- boosting the immune system and

 [0004] Coenzyme Q10 is a lipophilic (ie hydrophobic) substance with very low solubility in water (practically insoluble).
 Formulations of Coenzyme Q10, for example, for oral administration are based on the application, therefore, mainly of oils or similar excipients as carrier media.
 The thus formulated and currently commercially available, preparations for oral administration such as Super Bio-Quinone (Pharma Nord), Bio Coenzyme Q10 (Solanova) and Q-Gel Ultra (Tishcon) have a very low bioavailability.